AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 - AWS Gateway Load Balancer <br />
 <br />

-## Services You Should Use
-- Palo Alto Networks NGFW VM-Series
-- Amazon EC2
-- AWS Transit Gateway (TGW route tables) <br />

-## Clues
+## please go through this section in case you are not able to view the logs
-Clue 1:Did you looked into the TGW routing?
+step 1:Did you looked into the TGW routing?
 1. Login into the AWS console
 2. Go to VPC Services and select under Transit Gateways the Transit gateway route tables
 <br />